tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): If I was missing the item name, what symbol would represent this missing value?
 - *Question* (ldai4-stat6250): How does the DATA step execute the missing variables?
 - *Answer* (ldai4-stat6250): Missing numeric values are represented by periods, and missing character values are represented by blanks.
 * Question (ljiang11-stat6250): Why at the beginning of the execution phase, the variables that aren't executed are set to missing?

 [Course Textbook Chapter 6, Problem 5]
-* Question (ljiang11-stat6250): How does the automatic variable _ERROR_ work?
-* Answer (ljiang11-stat6250): It will display 1 when there are 1 or more errors.
 - *Question* (jcanfield3-stat6250): Why can _Error_ only take values 0 or 1?
 Wouldn't knowing the amount of errors be more useful?
 - *Question* (akrishnamurthy-stat6250): Is the program data vector values initialized before every record read or will the input data be stored as an array in the program data vector?
 - Question (who7-stat6250): Would a syntax error be counted in the _ERROR_ value?